Yasuaki Tsukada

 Yasuaki Tsukada (塚田 泰明, Tsukada Yasuaki) is a Japanese professional shogi player ranked 9-dan.
 He is a former Ōza title holder and the inventor of the influential Tsukada Special strategy, which he used to win numerous games in the 1980s, is named after him.

-Early life
+Early life, amateur shogi and apprenticeship

 Tsukada was born in Tokyo Metropolis on November 16, 1964.
 In 1978, he finished runner-up in the 32nd Amateur Meijin Tournament and in November of that same year he entered the Japan Shogi Association's apprentice school at the rank of 4-kyū under the guidance of Nobuyuki Ōuchi.

 Shogi professional

 Tsukada is a member of the so-called Shōwa 55 group (55年組), a group of eight strong players that become professional in 1980–1981 (Year 55 of the Shōwa period) and won numerous shogi tournaments.
 Others in the group include Yoshikazu Minami, Osamu Nakamura, Michio Takahashi, Akira Shima, Hiroshi Kamiya, Masaki Izumi, and Yūji Yoda.

+Tsukada became the 27th professional to win 800 official games when he defeated women's professional 2-crown Tomoka Nishiyama in a 74th Ōza tournament preliminary round game on September 8, 2025.
+He was awarded the "Shogi Honor Fighting-spirit Award" as a result.